khanghugo/kdr/README.md

       - [ ] less simple stuffs like correctly load all of the transformation.
 At the moment, it seems like RLE decoding is very incorrectly implemented.
 The result is that the rotation is not that all correct.
 But for simple models like flags in chk_kobayashi, this seems to work just fine.
 More complicated models like chick.mdl in cs_italy doesn't seem to work well.
     - [ ] Can load any model
     - [X] Shading
+    - [X] Pre-calculating all animation values like the game, this results in some models have correct model view, except for some, check kzro_pussy
+    - [ ] Make all models have correct animation
   - [X] Skybox
   - [ ] SPRites
   - Texture Filtering